Read-only application preview

 2. RSci applicants would have at least 2 years relevant work experience.

-3. CSci applicants would have at least 5 years relevant work experience post master’s level or equivalent.
+3. CSci applicants would have at least 5 years relevant work.

 Please upload a recent CV and provide a brief summary of your current and recent job roles on this form.
 Please include both month and year for start/end dates for each role.
 You can return to complete or update this information at any point, so long as you haven't submitted your application.